spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 </p>
 ```

+$$$
+Input the translation for t.variety above into localeapp.
+$$$

-Now, when you go to your store and check out, you should see the new select box at the address entry step.
+Now, when you go to your storefront and check out, you should see the new select box at the address entry step.

 ![Variety Select Box](/images/integration/address_variety_select.jpg)